 No other team carries the hopes and pride of a nation and subcontinent quite like Force India.
-For that reason alone the team grabs attention like no other, not least at the FORMULA 1 SINGAPORE GRAND PRIX, where a huge turnout of supporters is guaranteed.
+For that reason alone the team grabs attention like no other, not least at the Formula One Singapore Grand Prix, where a huge turnout of supporters is guaranteed.

-On the track, perhaps Force India is best remembered for a heady period in 2009 when Giancarlo Fisichella earned Force India a surprise pole position at Spa-Francorchamps in 2009 and led the Grand Prix before being forced to give best to Kimi Raikkonen’s Ferrari.
-However Fisichella went on to finish second, Force India's best result yet.
+On the track, perhaps Force India – which grew out of the former Jordan team - is best remembered for a heady period in 2009 when Giancarlo Fisichella earned the team a surprise pole position at Spa-Francorchamps in 2009 and led the Grand Prix before being forced to give best to Kimi Raikkonen’s Ferrari.
+However Fisichella went on to finish second, Force India's best result to date.

-After a debut season with Ferrari engines, from 2009 to date the Force India team has been powered by Mercedes and in addition has a technical partnership with McLaren.
-The has allowed the team to press on with their own aerodynamic and chassis developments while taking advantage of proven engine and gearbox technologies.
+After a debut season with Ferrari engines, from 2009 to date, the Force India team has been powered by Mercedes.
+This has allowed the team to press on with their own aerodynamic and chassis developments while taking advantage of proven engine technologies.

 In 2014, Force India ran an all-new line-up in the form of Sergio Perez and Nico Hulkenberg and that line-up has remained ever since.
 After a strong showing in 2014, Force India scored its best ever result with fifth in the constructors’ championship last year.

 The team made enormous progress after introducing a B-spec car at the British Grand Prix and Perez scored an unlikely podium at the Russian race.
 The team has opted to evolve its car for 2016 as it hopes to challenge Williams in the fight for the lower reaches of the podium.